pingcap/docs/tiup/tiup-command-mirror-modify.md

 Mark the specified component or version as unavailable.

-- After marking the component as unavailable, `tiup list` cannot see the component, nor can the new version of the component be installed.
+- After marking the component as unavailable, the component cannot be seen in the  `tiup list`, nor can the new version of the component be installed.
-- After marking the component as unavailable, `tiup list <component>` cannot see the version, nor can this version be installed.
+- After marking the component as unavailable, the version cannot be seen in the `tiup list <component>`, nor can this version be installed.
 - Data type: `BOOLEAN`
 - Default: false